Enter your ZIP Code

 to get insurance quotes in your area

-Learn the Meanings of Car Insurance Terms
+Car Insurance Terms and Definitions

 When you are shopping for car insurance you can easily find words that seem confusing.
 If things like deductible, collision and comprehensive have you scratching your head, keep on reading to find out what terms you could learn about to better your car insurance situation.
 If you want to take control of your finances and save on your car insurance, understanding it the best is the best thing to do.
 These car insurance terms will help to educate you and help you to get the best deals on car insurance.

 An anti-theft device is one that you use to deter someone from stealing your car.
 It can be anything from an electronic car alarm that goes off if your vehicle gets tampered with to a bar that you lock across your steering wheel to prevent someone from driving the car.
 The two major types of anti-theft devices for cars are passive and active devices.
 A passive device is like a car alarm.
 In most cases you don’t have to do anything to turn it on.
 It mostly gets turned on when you leave your car.
 Active devices require you to turn on something or at the very least press a button to activate it.
 Both devices may help you to get a discount on your car insurance rates.

 2. Bodily Injury Liability

 This is one of the types of coverage that you can get with your car insurance plan.
 Bodily injury covers any types of injuries or even death of other people if you are involved in an accident and are found to be at fault.
 If you don’t have this type of coverage you could be on the hook for a lot of dough because health care costs are quite expensive.
 Even a basic trip to the ER with health insurance could cost a few thousand bucks so getting covered will help you, even when it’s your fault.